Intervention Studies

 Centres are randomly allocated to receive either an oral language module (called ENRICH, developed by Professor Elaine Reese and Dr Elizabeth Schaughency at the University of Otago), a self-regulation module (called ENGAGE, developed by Associate Professor Dione Healey at the University of Otago), or both ENGAGE and ENRICH, in comparison to a curriculum-as-usual control group.
 Jimmy McLauchlan at Methodist Mission Southern is leading the implementation in collaboration with Clair Edgeler and Natasha Maruariki at BestStart.
 Associate Professor Mele Taumoepeau and Professor Karen Salmon (Victoria University), and a Cultural Advisory Group comprised of BestStart, university, and community members are ensuring the trial is appropriate for all tamariki.
 A Brain Development and Behaviour sub-study with over 200 of the child study members and their parents is running out of the Liggins Institute at University of Auckland (with Sir Peter Gluckman and Professor Justin O’Sullivan) to understand the mechanisms of the intervention effects at the level of children’s brain and behaviour development.

-Findings from the initial phase of the study will be released in 2023.
+Findings from the initial phase of the study will be released in the coming months.
 These results will inform policy, social services, and educational domains.